NivBar/Thesis---GPT-RUN/README.md

-# GPTRUN
+# GPT RUN

 ## Overview
-BotFollowupRanker is a framework for generating and evaluating automated responses using various ranking and validation techniques.
+A framework for generating and evaluating automated responses using various ranking and validation techniques.
 It processes queries, generates follow-ups using GPT-based models, and validates responses for competition-based evaluation.

 ## File Breakdown